 Where most people dismissed the entire thing as a fable, he had the vision to think differently, regardless of his ultimate motives.
 His vision, willingness to move beyond convention, and determination to make a mark in a new field in middle age are the things that make people immortal.
 It’s never too late to get started on a journey like his, either.
 He has become much like the heroes he (supposedly) loved reading about as a child.

 Follow Schliemann’s example and dazzling things might await you, too.
-Get started today by reading Stumped, a book about another man who flouted convention.
+Get started today by reading Lives of the Luminaries, of which Schliemann’s story is one among 5,000 years of collected wisdom.